perfetti/job_saver/README.md

 ## Troubleshooting

+- **403 Forbidden Error**: This means Ollama is blocking Chrome extension requests.
+You MUST configure `OLLAMA_ORIGINS` environment variable (see Prerequisites section above).
 - **Ollama not responding**: Make sure Ollama is running (`ollama serve`)
 - **Model not found**: Make sure the specified model is installed (`ollama pull llama3.2`)
-- **CORS errors**: Check that Ollama allows requests from the extension
+- **Connection errors**: Check that Ollama is running and accessible at `http://localhost:11434`
 - **No content extracted**: Make sure you're on a page with actual content